Xahau/xahaud/README.md

 # Xahau

 [Xahau](https://xahau.network/) is a decentralized cryptographic ledger powered by a network of peer-to-peer nodes.
-Xahau uses a novel Byzantine Fault Tolerant consensus algorithm to settle and record transactions in a secure distributed database without a central operator.
+Xahau uses the xrp ledger Byzantine Fault Tolerant consensus algorithm to settle and record transactions in a secure distributed database without a central operator.

 ## XAH
-XAH is a public, counterparty-free asset native to Xahau, and is designed to bridge the many different currencies in use worldwide.
+XAH is the public, counterparty-free asset native to Xahau and functions primarily as network gas.
+Transactions submitted to the Xahau network must supply an appropriate amount of XAH, to be burnt by the network as a fee, in order to be successfully included in a validated ledger.
+In addition, XAH also acts as a bridge currency within the Xahau DEX.
 XAH is traded on the open-market and is available for anyone to access.
 Xahau was created in 2023 with a finite supply of 600 million units of XAH.

 ## xahaud
 The server software that powers Xahau is called `xahaud` and is available in this repository under the permissive [ISC open-source license](LICENSE.md).
 The `xahaud` server software is written primarily in C++ and runs on a variety of platforms.
 The `xahaud` server software can run in several modes depending on its configuration.